johnathanbw/RepData_PeerAssessment1/PA1_template.md

 ## [1] "The 5-minute interval with the maximum number of average steps is  835 to 840 ."
 ```

+### Interval with maximum number of steps

 From the above results, the 5-minute interval with the maximum number of average steps is
-835 to 840, which is approximately the time that people prepare to leave for work.
-Note once
-again that the code returns "835", which is interpreted as the start of the interval.
+**835** to 840, which is approximately the time that people prepare to leave for work.
+Note once again that the code returns "**835**", which is interpreted as the start of the interval.

 ## Imputing missing values

+### Strategy for imputing missing values
 The missing values are populated using the mean for that 5-minute interval, calculated over
 all days.
 As shown in the code below, there were 2304 missing values.